 by Utah Division of Wildlife

-Lake trout: Recent fishing reports indicate that lake trout fishing success has been variable in the open water.
-Start looking for fish in 50-80 feet of water; try shallower waters early and deeper waters later in the day.
-If you're not marking fish, move.
-If you're not catching marked fish, change up your presentation.
-Good lures to vertically jig are jigging spoons such as Crippled Herrings, jigging raps, blade baits and 3.5 inch tube jigs in 1/4- to 3/8-ounce weight and tipped with a small piece (size of your thumbnail) of sucker or chub meat.
-Gulp minnow in 3-4 inch sizes have also been effective.
-White, glow and chartreuse are good colors to start with.
-Trolling crankbaits close to the surface has been productive as well.
-This is a great time of year to target lake trout, specifically small ones that are overabundant.
-Please help the resource by harvesting some of the overabundant lake trout under 25 inches (limits apply).
+Lake trout: Recent fishing reports indicate lake trout fishing success has been very good.
+Small lake trout are spawning along the shoreline in key areas along the length of the reservoir.
+The best reports are coming from Boar's Tusk up to Lowe Canyon on the east side of the reservoir.
+Target 10-60 feet of water, along steep banks with shale or cobble rock.
+Cast jigs toward shore and work the lure along the bottom.
+Sometimes the bite is quick, so watch your rod tip and line for any movement.
+Also, watch the fish finder for schools of fish holding in deeper water (50-60 feet) adjacent to these shallow spawning areas.
+Good lures to use include 3-4 inch Gulp minnows, tubes and curly tail grubs rigged on 1/4- to 1/2-ounce jig heads.
+Colors include white, glow, chartreuse and shad.
+Try tipping lures with a small piece (size of your thumbnail) of sucker or chub meat.
+If you're not marking fish, move, and if you're not catching marked fish, change up your presentation.
+Trolling can be effective as well, using small spoons, dodger/squids, and even crankbaits in colors mentioned above.
+This is a great time to target lake trout, specifically small ones that are overabundant and consume kokanee salmon.
+Please help the resource by harvesting some of the overabundant lake trout under 25 inches.
 This size class of fish makes exceptional table fare.
-Kokanee salmon: Kokanee abundance is low this year.
-Some anglers have had success trolling close to the surface at a depth of 10-20 feet, using traditional kokanee gear such as dodger/squids and small spoons.
-Pink mini squids have had the highest success.
-Rainbow and cutthroat trout: Fishing is really picking up, especially for quality-sized fish.
-Try fishing close to shore and near inflows using small jigs in earth tones, tipped with a small amount of bait like Gulp maggots or worms.
+For more information on areas and techniques to target lake trout and burbot, visit the Flaming Gorge Fishery Management site.
+Kokanee salmon: Closed to possession from Sept.
+10 through Nov.
+30. Rainbow and cutthroat trout: With water temperatures cooling, fishing has been good for boat and shore anglers.
+Boat anglers can troll spoons or dodgers/squids at 10-30 feet and about 1.6-1.8 mph.
+Boat and shoreline anglers can do well casting, too.
+Good lures include jigs or spoons tipped with a small amount of bait like a Gulp maggot or worm.
+Vibrant colors work well, like chartreuse or pink.
 If you're using more than one rod, jig one and deadstick the other with a bait presentation.
 Trout will commonly hit either option, but may show more preference to one technique.
-Good jigs to use are tubes or marabous in earth tones.
-Smallmouth bass: Smallmouth bass are getting more active now that the water has warmed up into the 50s.
-Target shallow, rocky areas adjacent to deep water.
-Jerkbaits work well this time of year.
-The smallmouth bass can also be caught using lures that mimic their primary forage (crayfish) such as tube jigs and single- or double-tailed grubs.
-Remember the limit in Utah is three fish and catch-and-release only in Wyoming.
+Smallmouth bass: With the water in the 50s, smallmouth bass activity is slowing, but they're still catchable.
+Target rocky areas along the main channel and adjacent to deep water.
+The smallmouth bass can also be caught using lures that mimic their primary forage (crayfish) such as tube jigs, Ned rigs and single- or double-tailed grubs.
+Remember the limit in Utah is three fish and it's catch-and-release only in Wyoming.
 In Utah, please minimize harvest of the larger bass, considering that they're older, slow-growing fish.
-Burbot: No recent reports, but they are still active.
-Target burbot at night along rocky points and shorelines in 10 to 40 feet of water, using glow-in-the-dark lures like Yamamoto grubs, Radical Glow tubes, Ned's Bait Box plastics and Northland Buckshot spoons.
+Burbot: No recent reports but they're getting more active with cooler temps.
+Target burbot at night along rocky points and shorelines in 10-40 feet of water, using glow-in-the-dark lures like Yamamoto grubs, Radical Glow tubes, Ned's Bait Box plastics and Northland Buckshot spoons.
 Tip the lure with a small piece of sucker/chub meat, recharge the glow frequently, and jig or deadstick the presentation a couple inches from the bottom.
 Please remember all burbot must be killed.

 < Previous Report Next Report >